adityanayak20/project-kosh/HOW_TO_RUN.md

-Okay, here is the text formatted suitably for a `.docx` document.
-You can copy and paste this directly into Microsoft Word or a similar program, and it should retain the basic structure with headings, lists, and code blocks (which you might want to style further in Word).

----

 # Running Projekt Kosh with Docker (Instructions for Friend)

 Here's how to get the Projekt Kosh wallet generator running on your machine using Docker after cloning it from GitHub.